 Welcome to my world.
 It may be a little different to some of the other travel blogs floating around.
-I am not a career travel blogger and I certainly have not given up my life to travel.
+I am not a career travel blogger and I certainly have not given up my every-day life to travel (as much as I want to sometimes).
 Instead I am trying to focus balancing my medical degree with my crazy passion to see the world.

 On Travel Textbook I want to take you guys on the wildest ride.
 My imagination for travel is limitless and those who know me know that I am always coming up with ridiculous plans.
 No destination is too obscure, and no adventure too big.

 I am here to inspire other students through my journey as a young person pursuing a life of education and travel.
 I want to continue to push the envelope of what is possible.
 Young people don't have to choose between a career and adventure.
 With a bit of hustle and passion it is possible.

 There is so much more to travel than photo ops, Instagram and drinking too much.
 Travel is endless learning -- cultures, flavours, history and people.
 When I write for you guys, I want to convey how multidimensional each place is.
 I want to make you feel like getting up, hopping on a plane and jumping into an exciting adventure.

 Without a formal background in communications, photography, media or travel writing (could medicine be anything more different), I am continuously learning as I go along.
 As a young person I am still finding my style, my niche and trying to up-skill.
 This blog is a manifestation of this, and you will see the changes as I continue to grow and evolve.

 We only get one crack at life, so why not live it to the fullest?
 For me I want to get my medical degree, get out there and help those in need.
 But I also want to experience the world as I'm going along.